shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Thanks.”

 “Oh ho ho!”
 A voice rang out, seemingly from nowhere.
+A slow clap followed.

 The party looked around, but no one was there.

 “That was quite entertaining, far exceeding my expectations.”
 Out of a flash of light, Don JeLancie appeared.

+“What are you doing here?”
+Sui asked.

+“Nothing, nothing at all.
+I’m just here to thank you for taking care of that rapscallion Robin Hood.
+I couldn’t stand that fellow.”

+“Yeah, he was bothering us too.”
+Gra wiped the blood off his axe.

+“Say, how about a discount on store merchandise?
+The least I can do for you after such help.”
+Don snapped his finger and his cart appeared in the middle of their camp.
+This time, it was an enclosed area the size of half a living room, with a countered window and an outside shelf for the customer.
+“What can I get for you?”

 [scene 16: don appears with his wagon]